hank1224/db-query-skillset/README.md

 ## Description

-This is an example Skillset Copilot Extension, designed to create random test and example data for a number of development purposes.
-The purpose of this to showcase how an extension can be created as a Skillset.
+This is an example skillset Copilot Extension, designed to create random test and example data for a number of development purposes.
+The purpose of this to showcase how an extension can be created as a skillset.

 ## Installation:
 1. Clone the repository: